Narration Changing Theory Part-01

 For clear idea, have a look on this conversation:

-He said to me, ‘‘You will stay here till I do not come back.’’
+Direct speech: He said to me, ‘‘You will stay here till I do not come back.’’
 I replied, ‘‘yes, I am waiting for you here.’’ ‘‘Please come back soon.’’, I said.

-(The speeches given here are in direct form without changing any element of the original speaker-
+(The speeches given here are in direct form

 Indirect speech: He said to me that I would stay there till he did not come back.
 I replied in affirmative and said that I was waiting there.
 I requested him to come back soon.

-(The speeches given here are in indirect form changing the original version told by the speaker
+(The speeches given here are in indirect form

-inverted commas (‘‘ ’’) before and after the speech.
+Now, I hope you have no problem in understanding the direct speech and indirect speech.
+Have you noticed that in direct speech, there are inverted commas (‘‘ ’’) before and after the speech.
 But in indirect speech, there is no inverted commas and the conjunction ‘that’ is used in connecting sentences.

-change speeches from direct to indirect and now I want to tell you how you will do that step by step-
+Now, the major task of us in this lesson is to change speeches from direct to indirect and now I want to tell you how you will do that step by step-

 The entire part of the narration that means the sentences can be divided into two parts: